 - 9 to 16 ounces: Bake at 400ºF for 1 hour

 - 16+ ounces: Bake at 400ºF for 1 hour and 15 minutes, or until the center reaches an internal temperature of 207ºF

-If you try this method, please leave a comment below letting me know how it works out for you!
-And if you make any modifications, I’d love to hear about those, too.
-We can all benefit from your experience.
+If you try this air fryer baked potato recipe, please leave a comment and star rating below letting me know how it works out for you!